achernya/iap-6.828-website/posts/overview.md

 Grading policy
 --------------

-Grades in Caffienated 6.828 will be awarded P/NR, based on the results the lab assignments.
+Grades in Caffeinated 6.828 will be awarded P/NR, based on the results the lab assignments.
 You must complete all lab assignments satisfactorily to receive a passing grade.
 There will be an optional, but highly recommended, final mini-project.
 There will be no exam.